GoSuda

 Background Knowledge

-If there is one essential item for modern individuals as crucial as a smartphone, it would likely be the Wi-Fi router.
-A Wi-Fi router communicates with devices via the Wi-Fi communication standard and facilitates the sharing of its public IP address among multiple devices.
-A technical peculiarity arises here: how does it perform this "sharing"?
+If there is an essential item for modern individuals as important as a smartphone, it is likely the Wi-Fi router.
+A Wi-Fi router communicates with devices via the Wi-Fi communication standard and shares its public IP address for use by multiple devices.
+A technical peculiarity arises here: how exactly does it "share"?

-The technology employed for this purpose is Network Address Translation (NAT).
-NAT is a technology that, recognizing that TCP or UDP communication consists of a combination of an IP address and port information, enables internal communication, which is composed of private IP:Port
+The technology employed here is Network Address Translation (NAT).
+NAT is a technique that enables external communication by mapping internal communications, which consist of private IP:Port combinations, to unused public IP:Port combinations, given that TCP or UDP communication is structured as a combination of IP address and port information.

 NAT

-When an internal device attempts to access the external internet, a NAT device transforms the combination of that device's private IP address and port number into its own public IP address and an arbitrary, unused port number.
+When an internal device attempts to access the external internet, a NAT device translates the device's private IP address and port number combination into its own public IP address and an arbitrarily assigned, unused port number.
 This translation information is recorded in a NAT table within the NAT device.

 1Smartphone (a.a.a.a:50000) ==> Router (b.b.b.b) ==> Web Server (c.c.c.c:80)